A person with short brown hair and glasses, wearing a floral patterned blouse, smiles at the camera. A wall decoration is visible in the background.

 Credentials & Training

-Master of Therapeutic Arts Practice
+Masters of Therapeutic Arts Practice- Research 2019

-Registered with PACFA
+Clinical Registrant with PACFA

 Level 1 Gottman Couples Therapy Training (2023)

-Trauma-Informed Expressive Arts Therapy – Level 1
+Trauma-Informed Expressive Arts Therapy Cathy Machilodi 2024 – Level 1

 Clinical Applications of Internal Family Systems (IFS) (2023)

-Bessel van der Kolk’s The Body Keeps the Score Workshop (2023)
+Bessel van der Kolk’s The Body Keeps the Score Workshop (2023) Guided Drawing for healing Trauma - ISAT - (2024), Inside Eating Disorders - Connection for Health (2025)